Academic Integrity Course

 UNIV 7100* Academic Integrity For Graduate Students

-All University of Guelph students registering/entering the first semester of their graduate program or returning to their program following a withdrawal will be enrolled in UNIV 7100*Academic Integrity for Graduate Students.
+All graduate students registering for the first time at University of Guelph in a graduate program will be enrolled in UNIV 7100*Academic Integrity for Graduate Students.
 There is no need to add this course on WebAdvisor, as it will be automatically added.
 Access to this on-line course will begin on the first day of scheduled classes for the semester.

 Objectives of the course